DilanCF/CMSC412_notes/lecture/Lecture18.md

 ![Alt text](image-60.png)

-Pagepout deamon and works like clock algo
+Pageout daemon and works like clock algo
 * For each page, we support one extra bit

 When paging out, just put it on a free page list